Ramuneid/1.2-Support-in-Lithuania/README.md

 The main technical steps were:

 1. **Connecting directly to external sources** – Power Query's `Web.Contents()` was used to retrieve data from public API endpoints and web-hosted files.

-2. **Handling multiple data formats** – different Power Query functions were used depending on the source:
+2. **Handling multiple data formats** – `Json.Document()` was used for JSON, `Csv.Document()` for CSV, and `Excel.Workbook()` for Excel.
-   - `Json.Document()` for JSON
-   - `Csv.Document()` for CSV
-   - `Excel.Workbook()` for Excel

-3. **Filtering API data at source level** – where supported, query parameters were used to request only the records and fields required for the analysis rather than retrieving the complete dataset.
+3. **Filtering API data at source level** – where supported, query parameters were used to request only the records and fields required for the analysis.
 4. **Selecting relevant Excel worksheets dynamically** – the VMI workbook contains multiple worksheets.
 Power Query identifies the required sheets using their naming pattern instead of relying on one manually selected worksheet.
 5. **Expanding and transforming nested worksheet data** – selected Excel worksheets are expanded into a tabular structure and unnecessary workbook elements are removed.
 6. **Standardising heterogeneous sources** – data from different providers and formats is cleaned and transformed into consistent analytical tables with appropriate identifiers, column structures, and data types.
 7. **Preparing fact and dimension tables** – transformed data is organised into tables with different analytical purposes, including the central support fact table and supporting recipient, municipality/population, and name dimensions.
 8. **Integrating the sources into the Power BI data model** – common identifiers are used to establish relationships between independently collected datasets.

-9. **Designing for refresh and automation** – direct source connections were prioritised so that updated data can be retrieved during Power BI refresh and the same transformation pipeline can be reapplied automatically, reducing repeated manual downloading and preparation.
+9. **Designing for refresh and automation** – direct source connections were prioritised so that updated data can be retrieved during Power BI refresh and the same transformation pipeline can be reapplied automatically.

-#### API Querying and Source-Level Filtering
+##### API Querying and Source-Level Filtering

 One of the main technical solutions was to perform filtering directly through the public API rather than retrieving the complete dataset and filtering it only after import.